- Dec 26, 2024

 Adopting environmentally responsible sourcing practices enables airlines to work with suppliers who share their commitment to sustainability, strengthening the supply chain and reducing environmental impact.

-By applying Lean thinking to facilities management, airlines can reduce energy consumption through optimized lighting, heating, ventilation, and air conditioning systems, cutting greenhouse gas emissions and operating costs.
+Applying Lean to facilities management can improve energy efficiency through optimized lighting, heating, ventilation, and air conditioning systems, and reduce operational costs, contributing to overall emissions reductions.

 Lean fosters a culture of continuous improvement and employee involvement, making it easier to engage staff in sustainability initiatives.
 This engagement drives innovative solutions for reducing environmental impacts while creating a sense of shared responsibility.